bairblog/bairblog.github.io/_posts/2020-11-12-ridge-rider.md

 breakthroughs from computer vision to reinforcement learning, and it is easy to see why it is so popular: 1) it is relatively cheap to compute using backprop
-2) it is guaranteed to locally reduce the loss at every step and finally 3) it has an amazing track record empirically some recent theoretical **TODO**
+2) it is guaranteed to locally reduce the loss at every step and finally 3) it has an amazing track record empirically.

 <!--more-->

 However, we wouldn’t be writing this if SGD was perfect!
 In fact there are some negatives.
 Most importantly, there is an intrinsic bias towards ‘easy’